Skip to content

 StrongType s(42); // StrongType<int, DefaultTag>

-A more practical scenario is a custom container.
+A more practical scenario involves custom containers.
 Suppose we have a simple fixed-size buffer:

 cpp